zalando-nakadi/nakadi-manual/docs/api-spec-generated/security.md

 }'
 ```

-Once publisher tries to write event to `order_received` event type he is examined for scopes
+Once publisher tries to write an event to `order_received`, its OAuth2 Token is examined for scopes
 which are defined in `write_scopes`.
 For successful publishing he should have at least one of
 the defined scopes.